PixelsCamp/talks/README.md

 * Edit the file and fill in each section.
 * When you're ready, **submit a pull request** and comment using your markdown file contents.
 * Anyone can comment your pull request.
 If your talk is accepted we will merge it.
-* Deadline for submitting talks is July 31st.
+* Deadline for submitting talks is **July 31st**.
 After than we won't be accepting more pull requests.
 * We will respond to everyone who submits a proposal even if it's not accepted.